 Optional gear items and tips

-- Consider bringing a journal with waterproof pages to document your adventures.
+- Consider bringing a waterproof journal to document your adventures.

 - Other essential items: Toilet paper, unscented baby wipes, face wipes, matches, a lighter, headlamp, toothbrush and toothpaste, and a knife.

 - Make your own granola bars to save money, and customize them with ingredients specific to your liking.